There was an error with your log in

 Spend 6 days cycling in search of authentic Japan in Shikoku, the country's smallest major island.
 Start off by traversing the scenic expressway of Shimanami Kaido and cross tens of miles each day witnessing the clash of nature, tradition, and modernity in Japanese cities, villages, sacred places, and unspoiled wilderness.
 Join a tour laced with traditional cuisine, quality lodging, and, of course, great cycling under the supervision of your expert local guide.

-• Meet your guide at Onomichi Station in the morning.
-Your guided adventure starts with cycling over the world-famous Shimanami Kaido—a 37-mile expressway open for bikes connecting the biggest Japanese island of Honshu to the smallest of the main four islands—Shikoku.
-You’ll cover 5 islands and bridges, relish the scenic landscapes, and experience the culture of the Seto Inland Sea.
+• Make your way to Onomichi Station in the morning—accessible by bullet train and close to Hiroshima Airport.
+Our guided adventure starts with cycling over the world-famous Shimanami Kaido—a 37-mile expressway open for bikes connecting the biggest Japanese island of Honshu to the smallest of the main four islands—Shikoku.
+We’ll cover 5 islands and bridges, relish the scenic landscapes, and experience the culture of the Seto Inland Sea.
 Lodging on Day 1 is a Japanese hotel in a stunning location nestled by the shoreline.

 Meals: Lunch and dinner